Including one with this old thing in it

 I’ve already listed the first 25 in no particular order, now here’s the rest of them making up the Top 50 movies of all time… that I’ve seen.
 Feel very free to get absolutely furious and shout and me in the comments section.
 Or tell me how much you agree with me.
 Or just read it and then say nothing.
 It’s your life.

-Christian Slater pretends to be Jack Nicholson and Winona Ryder’s eyes get gradually more anxious and melancholic, until the final scene where her eyelids actually storm off in a strop.
+Christian Slater pretends to be Jack Nicholson and Winona Ryder’s eyes get gradually more melancholic.
 The quintessential high school experience.

 Rear Window (1954)